kinguser981/TWRP-Recovery-Flags/README.md

 # use a custom init.rc in recovery, add the path.
 Example:
 TARGET_RECOVERY_INITRC := device/samsung/p3100/rootdir/init.twrp.rc

-# ToyBox (disables busybox?)
-TW_USE_TOOLBOX := true

-# exclude SuperSu e.g. to save some space or for different other reasons (supersu still included bx default?)
+# exclude SuperSu e.g. to save some space or for different other reasons (supersu still included by default?)
 TW_EXCLUDE_SUPERSU := true

 # include f2fs support (make sure your kernel supports f2fs!)